hcomet/CheapoDC/README.md

 ## [INDI Driver](#indi-driver)
 An INDI driver is now available in the master branch as of INDI release 2.0.7, April 1, 2024.
 Details should become available on the [INDI website devices list](https://www.indilib.org/devices.html) as well as the [StellarMate website devices list](https://www.stellarmate.com/devices.html).

+Driver version 1.1 supports the latest versions of the CheapoDC firmware adding support for Weather Device integration.